 Still, you may need to have your blood taken more than once and at different times of the day.
 Once your results come back, your doctor may order other tests to gather more information.

 A normal range of testosterone for men is anywhere between 300 to 1,000 ng/dL.
 But not everyone has symptoms at the same testosterone levels.
 Some may notice changes around 250 ng/dL, for instance.
 Others may not have symptoms until their level is at 150 or even 100.

 Forms of Testosterone Supplements

 Testosterone replacement therapy is available in several forms.
 All can improve testosterone levels:

-Mouth patch: Striant is a tablet that sticks to the upper gums above the incisor, the tooth just to the right or left of the two front teeth.
+- Mouth patch.
+Striant is a tablet that sticks to the upper gums.
 Applied twice a day, it continuously releases testosterone into the blood through the oral tissues.

 Why not a simple testosterone pill?
 Oral testosterone is available.
 However, some experts believe oral testosterone can have negative effects on the liver.
 Using other methods, such as skin patches, gels, orally disintegrating tablets, or injections, bypasses the liver and gets testosterone into the blood directly.